Siegel-Veech Measures of Convex Flat Cone Spheres: Introduction

-The moduli space $\mathcal{H}(\underline{\mu})$ admits a $GL^+(2,\mathbb{R})$-action.
+The moduli space $\mathcal{H}^1(\underline{\mu})$ of translation surfaces admits a $GL^+(2,\mathbb{R})$-action.
 Many results on saddle connections and regular closed geodesics on translation surfaces are derived by studying this action.
 Masur proved in~\cite{Mas86} that every translation surface contains a periodic geodesic, and showed in~\cite{Ma1, Ma2} that the number of periodic geodesics of bounded length satisfies quadratic upper and lower bounds.
 This quadratic growth rate is much sharper than the known subexponential upper bounds for flat cone spheres.

-In~\cite{Veech}, Veech established a formula for the average number of saddle connections over the moduli space of translation surfaces, now known as the \emph{Siegel--Veech formula}.
+In~\cite{Veech}, Veech established a formula for the average number of saddle connections over the moduli space of translation surfaces, now known as the \textbf{Siegel--Veech formula}.
 We will revisit this formula in detail in Section~\ref{sec:comparisonsiegelveech}.
-Using it, Eskin and Masur~\cite{EM} showed that the number of saddle connections of length at most $R$ grows asymptotically like $cR^2$ for almost every translation surface in the moduli space.
+With the help of this formula, Eskin and Masur~\cite{EM} showed that the number of saddle connections and closed geodesics of length at most $R$ grows asymptotically like $cR^2$ for almost every translation surface in the moduli space.
+Later, a weak version of the quadratic growth was established in~\cite{EMirMoh} for every translation surface in $\mathcal{H}^1(\underline{\mu})$.
+In~\cite{aygun2025countinggeodesicsprimeorderkdifferentials}, Aygun determines a similar weak quadratic growth for generic $d$-differentials in $\mathcal{H}^d(\underline{\mu})$, when $d$ is prime and the genus is greater than $2$.

-More recently, Athreya, Cheung, and Masur~\cite{athreya2019siegel} developed a generalized Siegel--Veech formula for counting pairs of saddle connections on translation surfaces.
+Athreya, Cheung, and Masur~\cite{athreya2019siegel} developed a generalized Siegel--Veech formula for counting pairs of saddle connections on translation surfaces.
 Later, Athreya, Fairchild, and Masur~\cite{Athreya2023} used the formula to study the asymptotic growth of the number of such pairs.

 While these results provide a comprehensive understanding of counting functions for translation surfaces, studying counting functions for individual convex flat cone spheres remains challenging.
-Motivated by the success of Siegel-Veech formulas in the translation surface setting, we aim to establish an analogous formula for convex flat cone spheres.
+Motivated by the success of Siegel--Veech formulas in the translation surface setting, we aim to establish an analogous formula for convex flat cone spheres.
 This allows us to study the statistical properties of counting functions in the moduli space.